-The Department makes its educational programs relevant to the real world by providing experiential learning opportunities beyond the classroom.
+- The Department makes its educational programs relevant to the real world by providing experiential learning opportunities beyond the classroom.
 As an integral part of the academic program, internships are required in various parts of the Department of Government and Justice Studies curriculum, but encouraged in all.
 Criminal Justice students are required to complete a semester-long, fulltime internship in order to satisfy 12 credit hours.
 Public Administration students are required to complete a semester-long, fulltime internship in order to satisfy 6 credit hours.
-Again, we also strongly encourage our other Political Science students to consider electing an internship in exchange for 3-6 elective credits.
+We strongly encourage our other Political Science students to consider participating in an internship for 3-12 elective credits, but it is not required.
 To be eligible to participate in GJS internships, students must:

 - Be a declared major;